 No, polyester (PET or PETE) does not contain BPA (bisphenol A).
-BPA is an endocrine disruptor that has the ability to mimic the sex hormone estrogen.
+BPA is an endocrine disruptor that is able to mimic the sex hormone estrogen.
 However, studies show that plastic products that do not contain BPA and are marketed as BPA-free, still release estrogenic chemicals.
 An endocrine disruptor is something that interferes with how your hormone system works.
 Endocrine disruptors can effect sexual development, cognitive and brain development, susceptibility to cancer, obesity, and learning disabilities.
 Basically, your hormones call the shots.
 You don’t want to mess with – er, disrupt – them.

 In a study conducted on BPA-free plastic products that are designed to come in contact with food or drink, a wide variety of products were tested by exposure to just salt water or alcohol.
 Of the products tested, 70% released EA chemicals (chemicals that have estrogenic activity).
 After being exposed to conditions that the products would normally be subject to by consumer use (such as sunlight, washing and drying, or microwaving), more than 95% of the BPA-free products released chemicals that act like estrogen.
-Unfortunately, we’re still waiting for an assessment of the effects of these EA chemicals on our bodies is yet to be taken.
+Unfortunately, we’re still waiting for an assessment of the effects of these EA chemicals on our bodies.

 what is a polyester blend? what is poly cotton?

-A polyester blend is a fabric containing a certain percentage of polyester fibers that are mixed with another fiber to create desired characteristics in the final product.
+A polyester blend is a fabric containing a certain percentage of polyester fibers mixed with another fiber to create desired characteristics in the final product.
 For example, cotton is blended with polyester fiber (known as a poly cotton blend) to add comfort in breathability and softness, or rayon is added to create a shiny finish to the textile.
 The care tag, which you can probably locate on the lower left seam of your garment, should tell you the exact percentage of the blend.

 what are the properties of polyester fabric?